twallema/pySODM/docs/installation.md

 When all went fine, you should have the code on your computer in a directory called `pySODM`.

-### DRY: Don't Repeat Yourself

-The goal of `pySODM` is to simplify the time it takes to build a dynamic model (using ODEs or SDEs) and calibrate it to data. `pySODM` is the DRY distillate of multiple years of collaboration on a compartmental COVID-19 model for Belgium.
-It does not aim to provide users new to modeling with a high-level interface for ODEs or SDEs (there's valid alternatives such as ...).
-Rather, it aims at modelers which can exploit DRY building blocks to build complex models.
-An example would be a compartmental epidemiological model where the number of contacts at each timestep t is computed using a neural network.

-In a typical modeling & simulation project, some parts of the code will be generic and DRY while others will be ad-hoc (think datasets and their conversions, notebooks for exploration).
-Under 'normal' conditions of use, no modifications to the contents of `pySODM` should be made.
-We thus recommend users to make a dedicated repository for their modeling project with a conda environment for their dependencies.

 ### Install Python (conda) and packages

 To use the code, make sure you have Python (conda) and the required dependency packages installed.
 We recommend using `Anaconda` to manage your Python packages.
 See the [conda installation instructions](https://docs.anaconda.com/anaconda/install/) and make sure you have conda up and running.
 Next: